Cajac/picoCTF-Writeups/picoCTF_2021/Forensics/Wireshark_doo_dooo_do_doo.md

 Lets get an overview of the trafic by selecting `Protocol Hierarchy` from the `Statistics` menu.
 The traffic consists almost exclusively of HTTP-traffic.

-Set a display filter of `HTTP`.
+Set a display filter of `http`.
 Then right-click on the first displayed packet (packet #2) and select `Follow ->` and `TCP Stream`.

 Here we see the stream content displayed in the same sequence as it appeared on the network.
 Non-printable characters are replaced by dots.
 Traffic from the client to the server is colored **red**, while traffic from the server to the client is colored **blue**.

-Down in the lower right corner of the windows you can step through the streams by increasing or decreasing the stream number.
+Down in the lower right corner of the window you can step through the streams by increasing or decreasing the stream number.

 At stream #5 we find this content
 ```